 Here is how we incorporate these ideas into the program to save space.
 Initially the c-list contains just the starting position.
 When we generate a position (say x) adjacent to one in the c-list, we check if x, x^ , x', or $x^{'}$ are in the hash table.
-If none of them are, then we just insert x into the hash table (x and $x^{'}$ are accessible from the starting position in d+1 moves), and continue.
-If x' or x^ is in the hash table then x is the middle position of a solution; the program computes the number of moves (based on the generation numbers of x and the x' or x^ found, either 2d+1 or 2d+2), and terminates.
+If none of them are, then we insert x into the hash table, then we do nothing. (x and $x^{'}$ are accessible from the starting position in d+1 moves).
+If x' or x^ is in the hash table then x is the middle position; the program computes the number of moves in the solution (based on the generation number of x' or x^) and d, and terminates. (x' and x^ are accessible from the final position in d+1 moves.)